Swiss Federal Railways: Lines

 Since 2018, the SBB uses numbers and distinct colors for all its InterCity (IC) and InterRegio (IR) lines (like a subway network) to ease connections.
 The IC, IR and RE (RegioExpress) lines (including alternative routes) are as follows:

 InterCity

+InterCity (IC) are mainline trains in Switzerland connecting the country's major agglomerations, the range of services (in Switzerland) of which is located between InterRegio (IR, inter-regional) and EuroCity (EC).

 InterRegio

+InterRegio (IR) is a European train category, with Switzerland possessing the most dense network.
+IR trains are semi-fast long-distance trains with more stops and usually lower prices than more upscale long-distance trains such as the InterCity.

 Lines IR26 (since 2020), IR35 (since 2021), and IR46 (since 2020) are jointly operated with Südostbahn (SOB).
+Lines IR17 and IR65 are operated by BLS since December 2020 and December 2019, respectively.

 Regio Express

 Customer services

 SBB offers additional services for customers.
 SBB Digital promotes new digital services for customers.
-For example, SBB started a collaboration with Uber, with the recruiting matchmaking service, Jacando, and their own co-working space in Zurich.
+For example, SBB started a collaboration with the recruiting matchmaking service, Jacando, and their own co-working space in Zurich.
 SBB has won CRM awards in Switzerland for their SBB Digital activities.